FileFighter/ClientSetup/README.md

 After successfully installing Docker you can start using FileFighter.
 Just download this repository as a zipfile [here](https://github.com/FileFighter/ClientSetup/releases/).
 This repository contains one <!-- three --> important script:
-The [initial start](./init_setup.sh) script starts downloading all the application and starts them in different containers.
+The [initial start](./init_setup.sh) script starts downloading all the services and starts them in different containers.
 Run it with
 ```shell script
 ./init_setup
 ```